systeam-org/login-service/README.md

-# login-service
+# user-service
-The repository for sign-up and login service REST APIs.
+The repository for user sign-up and login service REST APIs.